-For example, one person saw their score increase 20 points because they were added to an account that was 20 years old.
-It might not be a large jump, but its better than a drop.
-They explained, “I can tell you I had mine add me to a card she has, it is 20 yrs old, had a very high credit limit and owing about 25% of that limit…it boosted me 15-20 points per report.”
+For example, one person saw their score increase by 20 points because they were added to an account that was 20 years old.
+It might not be a large jump, but it’s better than a drop.
+They explained, “I can tell you I had mine add me to a card she has, it is 20 yrs old, had a very high credit limit, and owing about 25% of that limit…it boosted me 15-20 points per report.”

 Remember that being added to an account that’s the same or newer than your current accounts or has a negative credit history can lower your score.
 While it may only be a small decrease, note that it is something to look for.